Get the Right Amount of Sleep for the Healthy Heart

 1. Adhere to a sleep routine.
 Go to bed at the same time each day and wake up at the same time each morning.

-2. Go for a morning walk to get some natural light earlier in the day.
+2. Go for a morning walk to get natural light earlier in the day.

-3. Get enough physical activity but be sure not to exercise a few hours before bedtime.
+3. Get enough physical activity, but do not exercise a few hours before bedtime.

-4. Avoid using computers, laptops, and phones within a few hours of bedtime.
+4. Avoid using computers, laptops, and phones a few minutes to an hour before bedtime.

 5. Do not eat or drink during bedtime, especially alcohol and high-calorie foods.